 - Helping us stabilise the walls and prevent further deterioration of the area

 - Collecting all historical material- bricks, tiles, timber work, architectural features

 We welcome support from the local community, students and corporate groups who can choose to come for a one-of session or join our team of regular volunteers.

 When: The group meet every Tuesday and Thursday 9.30am by the 508 café at Wollaton Park.
-We tend to garden until around 12noon.
+We tend to garden until around 1pm.

 Corporate Teams: please contact the volunteer coordinator to book.
 Corporate bookings are restricted to Thursdays at present.

 For more information Tel: 0115 8763100 | Email: firstname.lastname@example.org